EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Monitor-Performance.md

    > Can you identify the bottlenecks during the copy process?
 Especially look at Cache Bytes, Committed Bytes and Pages/sec.

-## Exercise 2: Monitor performance after a memory upgrade (optional)
+## Exercise 2: Monitor performance after a memory upgrade

 1. [Configure VN1-FS1 with 4 GB of memory](#task-1-configure-vn1-fs1-with-4-gb-of-memory)
 1. [Analyze the impact of the memory upgrade](#task-2-analyze-the-impact-of-the-memory-upgrade)